uPaid/laravel-elk/readme.md

 # ELK

-Laravel logger for formatting logs for ELK
+Laravel logger for formatting logs for ELK.<br/>
+Adds support for trace / span id according to the format used by Spring Cloud Sleuth.
+Adds also a few additional fields.

 ## Installation